Merkur39/cra-plus/README.md

 - ~~Typescript choice~~,
 - ~~Auto-commit new architecture~~
-- Add templates choice (in Progress)
+- Add CLI for create another components, services, etc (in Progress)